Vee85/GIMP_plugins/README.md

   Create an animated gif which switches between two images with a blurring dissolvence between them

 * **make_animation_blurring.py**:
   Create an animation of the base image using the motion blur filter.
-For now only horizontally
+A set of direction can be chosen